alexbinary/technologic-public-license/README.md

 # The _technologic_ public license

-> A license you can dance on while reading.
+> A license you can dance on while reading ♬

 Full text below :